Our Lady and St Joseph Parish

 For more information, please contact Moira Smith on 01274 822354, Diane Charnock on 01274 569729 or Christine Acomb on 01274 562887.

-A.P.F. - Association for the Propogation of the Faith
+for the Propagation of the Faith (previously APF).

-For more information on the APF, visit the official website at www.missio.org.uk (NB Link opens in a new window!)
+For more information, visit the official website at missio.org.uk/about-missio/ (NB Link opens in a new window!)

 Boys and girls in Year 4 and upwards may be trained as Altar Servers.
-For further details, please contact Fr Molloy.
+For further details, please contact Canon Callaghan.

 Contact Julia Radcliffe, Paddy Spiller or Katy Gaul.